OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

         tasks.Add(task);
     }

-    // Add hello tasks as a collection, as opposed tooissuing a separate AddTask call
+    // Add the tasks as a collection, as opposed to issuing a separate AddTask call
     // for each.
-Bulk task submission helps tooensure efficient underlying API calls
+Bulk task submission helps to ensure efficient underlying API calls
-    // toohello Batch service.
+    // to the Batch service.
     await batchClient.JobOperations.AddTaskAsync(jobId, tasks);

     return tasks;